hmatt1/redis-helm/README.md

 The `KUBE_CONFIG` should be a full copy of your `~/.kube/config`.

+Sign up for the [Github Actions](https://github.com/features/actions) beta and you should be good to go!

 ## If you don't have a Kubernetes environment

 I used the free tier from  [kuber.host](https://kuber.host/).
 I'm not affiliated with them.
 I found out about them from the list on [free-for-dev](https://github.com/ripienaar/free-for-dev)